 Green Vale Manor: Very small, very inexpensive, mostly three-bedroom/one-bath homes.
 Located north of Monroe on streets named after rocks.
 Priced just a little higher than East Palo Alto and about as affordable as Santa Clara gets.

 Here’s how Santa Clara’s three major sub-markets, single-family residences (SFR) in the Santa Clara and Cupertino school districts and CID (Common Interest Development) including condos and townhouses throughout the city, have performed since 1994.
 This graph is based on data from the Multiple Listing Service, corrected to eliminate anomalies at both ends of the price range that skew average sales price.
 The base year, 1994, was the last year of the post-1989 bust.
 2000 was the dot-com peak, Q4 2001 the bottom of the dot-bust.
 2005 is often called the recent market’s peak, although like other markets with highly-regarded schools, Santa Clara SFRs with Cupertino schools peaked later.
 Santa Clara is a good example of how different market drivers have affected the various Silicon Valley neighborhoods and housing types differently through boom and bust.
 Note that the dot-com boom and bust impacted the two lower-priced markets relatively insignificantly, since highly-paid techies with stock options weren’t necessarily attracted to them, while the mortgage crisis and subsequent recession impacted Santa Clara with Cupertino schools far less since, as a rule, areas with highly-regarded schools were already too expensive by the mid-2000s for highly-leveraged buyers with risky financing.
-2015 prices are as of May 2015.
+I’ve separated 2016 into halves.
+2017 prices are as of June.

 Part 2: The chart below is easier to understand than it looks, and it has great information.
 Based on the same data as above, all you really need to know is that “peak” means “peak”, “trough” means “bottom of the market for this city, whenever that was”, and that the more negative the number in the last column, the more volatile this city’s home prices have been during the period covered.
 I recommend that you scan the chart now, then come back for the more detailed explanations below if you need them.